Dyslexia tests for primary and secondary school students and adults.

-- children/students/adults who struggle with reading accuracy or slow reading speed.
+- struggle with reading accuracy or slow reading speed

-- difficulty remembering what is seen or heard
+- have a difficulty remembering what is seen or heard

-- poor handwriting or slow speed of handwriting
+- can have poor handwriting or slow speed of handwriting

 - organisation skills

-- anxiety and low self-confidence due to these things.
+- anxiety and low self-esteem due to these things.

 ------------------------------------------------------------------------------------